stackitcloud/stackit-cli/docs/stackit_beta_cdn_distribution_update.md

       --http-origin-request-headers strings       Origin request headers for HTTP backend in the format 'HeaderName: HeaderValue', repeatable.
 WARNING: do not store sensitive values in the headers!
-      --http-origin-url string                    Origin URL for HTTP backend --loki                                      Enable Loki log sink for the CDN distribution --loki-push-url string                      Push URL for log sink --loki-username string                      Username for log sink
+      --http-origin-url string                    Origin URL for HTTP backend --loki                                      Enable Loki log sink for the CDN distribution --loki-password string                      Loki-Password.
+Can be a string (deprecated) or a file path, if prefixed with '@' (example: @./secret.txt).
+Will be read from stdin when empty.
+      --loki-push-url string                      Push URL for log sink --loki-username string                      Username for log sink
       --monthly-limit-bytes int                   Monthly limit in bytes for the CDN distribution